Walker shuts down Yanks, Mets take series opener 8-3

+NEW YORK (AP) — Taijuan Walker dealt, Brandon Nimmo delivered and Mets fans delighted over an easy victory in the Bronx.

+All of their “Let’s go Mets!” chants got minimal pushback at this Subway Series opener, what with many Yankees fans sensing this season has already gone off the rails.

-NEW YORK (AP) — Taijuan Walker took a no-hitter into the sixth inning, Brandon Nimmo provided a spark in his return from the injured list and the New York Mets beat the crosstown Yankees 8-3 Saturday to open a three-game Subway Series.
+Walker took a no-hitter into the sixth inning, Nimmo provided a spark in his return from the injured list and the New York Mets beat the crosstown Yankees 8-3 Saturday to open a three-game set.

 The Mets already led 8-0 when Aaron Judge homered with one out in the sixth to end Walker’s bid for the record-tying eighth no-hitter in the majors this season.
+He was lifted after 5 2/3 innings having allowed two runs, two hits and two walks, striking out five on 106 pitches.

+“He’s been like another ace,” Mets manager Luis Rojas said.
+“We talk about Jacob deGrom, Taijuan has been like another ace for us.”

+The right-hander’s ERA rose slightly to 2.44 during a breakout season after signing a $23 million, three-year free agent contract in February.
+The Mets are pushing for the 28-year-old to be a first-time All-Star when rosters are revealed Sunday.

+“I’m definitely anxious to find out,” Walker said.
+“But right now, it’s out of my hand.”

-Walker (7-3) was lifted after 5 2/3 innings and got a standing ovation from thousands of Mets fans among the season-high crowd of 40,047 at Yankee Stadium — the highest attendance for either New York team since before the coronavirus pandemic.
+Walker (7-3) got a standing ovation as he left from thousands of Mets fans among the season-high crowd of 40,047 at Yankee Stadium — the highest attendance for either New York team since before the coronavirus pandemic.

-“Let’s go Mets” chants got minimal pushback from frustrated Yankees fans, many believing their season completely off the rails before the Subway Series began.
+“It was felt,” Rojas said.
+“It was loud, it was electric.
+I think the guys missed it.”

 Playing for the first time since a brutal 11-8 loss to the Los Angeles Angels on Wednesday, the Yankees slogged through another frustrating defeat with just three hits, all in the sixth inning.
 They have dropped six of seven and fell to 41-40 after starting the day 9 1/2 games behind AL East-leading Boston.

-Walker allowed two runs, two hits and two walks, striking out five on 106 pitches.
-His ERA rose slightly to 2.44 during a breakout season after signing a $23 million, three-year free agent contract in February.
+“We can talk about it until we’re blue in the face,” Boone said.
+“We’ve got to put together complete games, especially when we’re going up against good opponents.”

 Nimmo had three hits along with a hard lineout in his first game since a detached hand ligament sidelined him two months ago.
-The Mets leadoff hitter lifted his average to .333 and his on-base percentage to .435.
+The Mets leadoff hitter lifted his average to .333 and his on-base percentage to .435 after struggling during a minor league rehab assignment.

+“I did surprise myself a little bit,” Nimmo said.
+“But I was really, really glad to be able to help, be able to get on base, be able to create some traffic for some guys, and guys really came through with some big hits.”

 Jordan Montgomery (3-3) stranded five Mets baserunners over the first three innings to keep it scoreless, but the visitors broke through in the fifth.

-Nimmo hit a one-out single, Francisco Lindor followed with another and Dominic Smith scored Nimmo from second with a single up the middle for a 1-0 lead.
+Nimmo hit a one-out single, Francisco Lindor followed with another and Dominic Smith scored Nimmo from second with a single up the middle.

 Montgomery walked Pete Alonso to load the bases and was replaced by Lucas Luetge.
 James McCann made it 2-0 with a broken-bat single, and Smith scored from third on a wild pitch for a three-run lead before Luetge ended the inning.